Pelosi believed headed to Taiwan, raising tension with China

 Hua said China has been in constant communication with the U.S. and made clear “how dangerous it would be if the visit actually happens.”
 Any countermeasures China take will be “justified and necessary" in the face of Washington's “unscrupulous behavior," she said.

+Unspecified hackers launched a cyberattack on the Taiwanese Presidential Office’s website, making it temporarily unavailable Tuesday evening.
+The Presidential Office said the website was restored shortly after the attack, which overwhelmed it with traffic.

+“China thinks by launching a multi-domain pressure campaign against Taiwan, the people of Taiwan will be be intimidated.
+But they are wrong,” Wang Ting-yu, a legislator with the Democratic Progressive Party, said on Twitter in response to the attack.

-China’s military threats have driven concerns of a new crisis in the Taiwan Strait, which separates the two sides, that could roil global markets and supply chains.
+China’s military threats have driven concerns of a new crisis in the 100-mile (140-kilometer) -wide Taiwan Strait separating the two sides that could roil global markets and supply chains.

 The White House on Monday decried Beijing's rhetoric, saying the U.S. has no interest in deepening tensions with China and "will not take the bait or engage in saber rattling."